sartography/cr-connect-tutorial/03_cr_connect_workflow/05_tests/02_examples/02_email_script.rst

 When testing email, we don't want to actually send emails.

-Flask mail has a way to intercept the emails and show you the results.
+Flask mail has a way to intercept the emails and show you the results using a context manager.

 .. code-block::